-(From a pointing by Asbj.
+(From a painting by Asbj.
 Knutsen.)

-driven out of his course and took refuge in a harbor of the Scilly isles, where a famous seer lived, whom he secretly resolved to consult as to his future destiny.
-The aged hermit penetrated the King's disguise and told him he would become renowned through valorous deeds, but that in a battle soon to be fought he would be wounded near to death.
-From this wound, however, he would recover in seven nights, and thereupon be baptized into the Christian faith and spread the gospel throughout his kington.
-Everything franspired as the aged anchorite prophesied, from which incident dates the beginning of Christianity in
+IN a plundering expedition to England Olaf Trygvason was driven oat of his course and took refuge in a harbor of the Scilly isles, where a famous seer lived, whom he secretly resolved to consult as to his future destiny.
+The aged hermit penetrated the King's disguise and told him he would become renowned through valorous deeds, bat that in a battle soon to be fought he would be wounded near to death.
+From this wound, however, he would recover in seven, nights, and thereupon be baptized into the Christian faith and spread the gospel throughout bis kingdom.
+Everything transpired as the aged anchorite prophesied, from, which incident dates the beginning of Christianity in Norway.